hydrusnetwork/hydrus/docs/getting_started_installing.md

     ??? warning "MangoHUD and MPV"
         A user notes that MangoHUD may also interfere with mpv, causing crashes.

-        Try `unset MANGOHUD` to remove the MangoHUD environment variable in your hydrus launch script to fix this!
+        Try `unset MANGOHUD` or `export MANGOHUD=0` to remove the MangoHUD environment variable in your hydrus launch script to fix this!

     !!! note "Qt compatibility"